Willingness-to-pay: Creating permanent competitive advantage, for the right reasons

 - Unique functionality: a capability that no competitor can match is a sensible criterium for a purchase decision

-- On-board experience: data shows that ease and reciprocity results in higher WTP
+- On-boarding experience: data shows that ease and reciprocity results in higher WTP

 - Familiarity: having used a product or a workflow paradigm for years, it is the comfortable way to work